workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 > **Note:** `RUNNER_TEMP` is an environment variable provided by GitHub Actions

-After code signing the app bundle can now be notarised, by adding this step to the job:
+After code signing the app bundle can now be notarized, by adding this step to the job:

 ```yaml
     - name: Notarise app